tagproDAD/GLTP/TODO/README.md

 # 📝 Project TODOs

-This document tracks tasks and ideas for the project.
-Items are grouped by category for clarity.
+This document tracks tasks and ideas for the project

 ---